teohiho/text_recognition/README.md

 python text_detection.py --east frozen_east_text_detection.pb --image images/lebron_james.jpg
 ```

+## What's Next?

 I have not implemented *text\_detection\_video.py*

+There are not any tests.

 ## Thanks
 A big thanks to Adrian Rosebrock ([@PyImageSearch](https://twitter.com/@PyImageSearch)) at [PyImageSearch](https://www.pyimagesearch.com) -- he writes some amazing and inspiring content.